Hawaii-Smart-Energy-Project/Smart-Grid-PV-Inverter/README.md

 over 21 separate meters.

-This software provides loading of this data to a PostgreSQL database using multicore insertion to a set of table partitions where one partition is assigned to each meter.
+This software provides loading of this data to a PostgreSQL database using parallel insertion to a set of table partitions where one partition is assigned to each meter.

+The source data contains

+* duplicate records
+* incomplete records
+* corrupted values

+These items are not loaded to the production data set.
+In the case of duplicate records, the last occurring record, in a source data set, is retained.

 ## Installation